codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/building-docker-images.md

 {% endraw %}
 {% endhighlight %}

-The beauty of this pipeline is that it is *exactly the same* for all multistage Dockerfiles regarding of the programming language that you use.
+The beauty of this pipeline is that it is *exactly the same* for all multistage Dockerfiles regardless of the programming language that you use.
 So even if the Dockerfile was packaging a Node or Go application, the pipeline is oblivious to it.

 {% include image.html
 lightbox="true"